edidiong01/A-B-Testing-/README.md

-# A-B-Testing-
+# A/B Testing
-This project shows how A/B testing is used to determine which platforms is cost effective
+This project shows how A/B testing is used to determine which social  media platforms is cost effective